Harrison family of Virginia: Isaiah and another president

 The Harrison family moved to the Valley of Virginia in 1737 via Alexandria, and camped in the Luray area while waiting for their land grants to be finalized.
 Isaiah died in 1738 and was buried on the banks of the Shenandoah River.
 Son John settled at Great Spring, and Samuel settled at nearby Linville.
 Elvis Presley, through his father Vernon, descended from John and wife Phoebe's daughter Elizabeth and her husband Tunis Hood (Elvis’ great-grandparents).
 Isaiah's son Daniel made the family's first Virginia land acquisition in 1739 in Rockingham County, and he and brother Thomas founded the towns of Dayton and Harrisonburg respectively.
 Daniel used the "Durham arms" as his seal for the legal documents in Rockingham.

-Abigail Harrison and her husband Alexander Herring settled at Linville also.
+Isaiah's daughter Abigail and her husband Alexander Herring settled at Linville also.
 Their daughter Bathsheba (1742–1836) married Captain Abraham Lincoln (1744–1786), also of Linville, and they had a son Thomas (1778–1851) who married Nancy Hanks (1783–1818).
 They gave birth to Abraham Lincoln (1809–1865) who became president in 1860.
 In his brief autobiography, Lincoln had his own take on his Virginia family roots: "My parents were both born in Virginia of undistinguished families... [m]y paternal grandfather, Abraham Lincoln, emigrated from Rockingham County, Virginia...."